-Stakeholder Offices: SMART (Sexual Misconduct and Assault Resource Team) Committee, Student Affairs, Learning and Development, Academic Affairs

-• Anticipated Project Completion: AY 2024-2025

-- Status: Partially completed - Notes/Solutions: To build a formal prevention and education program, the campus has created the Prevention and Education Coordinator position.
-This position is currently vacant.
-The Coordinator will work with the SMART Outreach and Education Committee to develop a strategic plan for education and programming to address issues related to discrimination and harassment, including sexual and gender-based harassment and violence.
-Additional resources are needed to fund the position and for programming.
+- Project Leader: OPHD - Stakeholder Offices: SMART (Sexual Misconduct and Assault Resource Team) Committee, Student Affairs, Learning and Development, Academic Affairs - Anticipated Project Completion: AY 2024-2025 - Status: Partially completed - Notes/Solutions: OPHD has created a Peer Ambassador/Education program to allow for peer-to-peer education and engagement, including development of curriculum/based education programs and recruiting, onboarding, and training five Peer Ambassadors.
+To build the remainder of the formal prevention and education program, the campus has created the Prevention and Education Coordinator position.
+This position has been re-hired and the Coordinator will begin in July 2025.
+The Coordinator will work with students to develop a strategic plan for education and programming to address issues related to discrimination and harassment, including sexual and gender-based harassment and violence.